The-Nine9/Affordability-Comp/engineeringJouranl/sdc milestones.md

 	[ X ] Generate 10m records and efficiently load into each database (db) [ X ] Performance tune and benchmark test the queries for 2 db options [ X ] Choose one db to move forward with
-	[   ] Stress test in development env. and report metrics from New Relic dashboard [	] Deploy to AWS
+	[ X ] Stress test in development env. and report metrics from New Relic dashboard [ * ] Deploy to AWS
 	[   ] Stress test deployed service and report metrics from New Relic dashboard [   ] Attempt to scale to 10k rps